-It has benefits for the body such as helping the body maintain a healthy bowel and possibly addressing the biological causes of psychological problems.
+It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 Amylose is the name of a particular type of compound and is classified as a polysaccharide.
 It is a chain of linear polymers containing hundreds or thousands of glucose molecules.

 These polysaccharides are chains of linked carbohydrate molecules.
 Starch contains two of these chains: amylose and amylopectin.

 The latter represents approximately 70 to 80 percent of the starch compound, while the other 20 to 30 percent is amylose.

 Amylose is a resistant starch (a type of insoluble fiber), which means it is not digested but fermented in the intestine by some strains of healthy bacteria.

 The amylose has the shape of a straight-chain (C6H10O5) n; it is positioned in the parts of the starch compounds that are more difficult to access to avoid digestion.

 This form also makes it more challenging to gelatinize, an essential part of the digestive process.